raibarra04/raibarra04/README.md

 - 🔭 I’m currently working as a Full-Stack Software Developer using Vue.js and PHP
 - 🌱 I’m currently learning Terraform
-- 💬 Ask me about cooking
+- 💬 Ask me about cooking some delicious meals
 - ⚡ Fun fact: I love competitive swimming and rock climbing